-By nature, Heap Memory doesn't get cleared immediately after utilization.
+By nature, Heap Memory doesn't get cleared immediately after utilisation.

 The underlying JVM's Garbage collector kicks and clears Heap Memory only when it's almost full.

-Hence the Heap utilization remains high even after the query completes execution, and this is normal.
+Hence the Heap utilisation remains high even after the query completes execution, and this is normal.